-This recipe has been featured in a how-to post on The Recipe Girl blog: How to Make Wedding Cupcakes.
+This Wedding Cupcake Buttercream recipe has been featured in an extensive how-to post on The Recipe Girl blog: How to Make Wedding Cupcakes.

-This is my go-to recipe for icing basic cupcakes and wedding cake.
+This Wedding Cupcake Buttercream is my go-to recipe for icing basic cupcakes and wedding cake.
+Every time I share the recipe on Facebook, I hear from other people who say it’s their go-to recipe too.
+It turns out perfect every time.
 It’s so easy to make, and it works through a piping bag well.
+The recipe will frost 12 cupcakes with a generous swirl.
+Double, triple, or quadruple the recipe to frost more cupcakes!

 A simple swirl on cupcakes creates a beautiful dessert for weddings with little candy pearls sprinkled on top.

-This is a very popular buttercream recipe- made by thousands who sing this recipe’s praises.
+This Wedding Cupcake Buttercream is a very popular buttercream recipe- made by thousands who sing this recipe’s praises.
 I have used this very recipe for all of my cupcakes for so many years now.
 It’s a keeper recipe!

 Wedding Cupcake Buttercream